cloudyspells/PSRule.Rules.AzureDevOps/README.md

-This powershell module is built to be used with [Bernie White's](https://github.com/BernieWhite) excellent [PSRule](https://github.com/microsoft/PSRule) module to check an Azure DevOps project against some best practices for a secure development environment.
+This powershell module is built to be used with [Bernie White's](https://github.com/BernieWhite) excellent [PSRule](https://github.com/microsoft/PSRule) module to check an Azure DevOps project for best practices for a secure development environment.

 This module is very much in early stage of development and